 These days, given what is available, it would be a mistake to commission a new website or rebuild that did not include a content management system (CMS).

 You have probably heard lots about WordPress, some good and maybe even some bad.
 This article exists to answer some questions, allay fears and to make you aware of the WordPress all round goodness.
+I have been a WordPress designer for nearly a decade.

 WordPress is not selfish, if you don’t want to use it for your whole site you might want to consider it just for a section of your site such as a blog.
 You can take as much or as little as you want from it, from fully content managed websites to microsites and blogs.